NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 ## Restore packages

 Package Restore tries to install all package dependencies to the correct state matching the package references in your project file (*.csproj*) or your *packages.config* file.
-(In Visual Studio, the references appear in Solution Explorer under the **Dependencies \ NuGet** node.)
+(In Visual Studio, the references appear in Solution Explorer under the **Dependencies \ NuGet** or the **References** node.)

 1. If the package references in your project file are correct, use your preferred tool to restore packages.